carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

  Display contents of the stackmap section.

+.. option:: --stack-sizes

+ Display the contents of the stack sizes section(s), i.e. pairs of function names and the size of their stack frames.

 .. option:: --string-dump=<section[,section,...]>, -p

  Display the specified section(s) as a list of strings. ``section`` may be a